mayank-kumarr/Criminal-Offence-Classifier/README.md

 ### 4. training
 • model is trained in minibatches and learning rate is modified as per F1 score\
-• multi-task learning using GRU and RNNs to optimize both the sentence-level and document-level losses simultaneously
+• multi-task learning using GRU and RNNs to optimize both sentence and document-level losses simultaneously